HippoCampusRobotics/fav_docs/00_main_toc/overview.rst

 .. todo:: Following paragraph needs to be adapted to bachelor class

-While the first half of the term will consist of **keynote lectures** and **assignments**, the second half of the term is dedicated to the final group projects.
-In these projects, your group will identify interesting robotics problems of your own choice (e.g. pollution monitoring in harbors) and investigate the related theory and challenges.
+While the first half of the term will consist of **keynote lectures** and **assignments**, the second half of the term is dedicated to the final group projects, where you will be given a challenge to solve.
 The lectures are supposed to give you some ideas and starting points.
 Finally, you will develop and propose solution concepts based on the topics covered.

 .. figure:: /res/images/lab_experiment_2.jpg